ruppinlab/madhitter/README.md

 For licensing reasons, we did the implementation using SCIP first and the implementation using Gurobi second.
 Therefore, the default MadHitter behavior is to use SCIP and an extra flag --use_gurobi must be included to switch to Gurobi.

 On systems where python3.6+ is available by default, no python installation is needed.
 After SCIP, PySCIPOpt, Gurobi, and Python (on which MadHitter depends) are installed, the MadHitter can be used.
-No additional steps, such s compiling a program, are needed.
+No additional steps, such as compiling a program, are needed.

 ## Note on installation
 There are multiple ways to install our packages.
-Here we give a short brief of how to install MadHitter via conda (a package & environment management system).
+Here, we give a brief of how to install MadHitter via conda (a package & environment management system).
 We also have a separate [INSTALLATION.md](INSTALLATION.md) for those who want to install SCIP and PySCIPOpt as standalone packages.